exploring self-realization, sacred personhood, and full humanity

 And I think the simple teaching of Jesus' metaphor is this:

-The enlightened person, one who presently finds him or herself with no access to a true mate, will live as a "eunuch"; that is, it will be a time of solitude, of "making one's internal music pure," of emphasizing personal growth for love's sake; a time to internalize the reality of the impossibility of true marital union outside of Twin love.
+The enlightened person, one who presently finds him or herself with no access to a true mate, and until her advent, will live as a "eunuch"; that is, it will be a time of solitude, of "making one's internal music pure," of emphasizing personal growth for love's sake; a time to internalize the reality of the impossibility of true marital union outside of Twin love.

 Henrik Ibsen: "What's a man's first duty?
 The answer is brief: to be himself...
 The man whom God wills to stay in the struggle of life, He first individualizes...
 The strongest man in the world is he who stands most alone."